 At the same time, the sheer volume of information can feel overwhelming, and factors like limited time and resources can hinder the flow even if you are equipped with reliable methodologies and automation tools.

-One idea to address these challenges is to use data mapping and data visualization to help you anticipate threats that may come your way.
-You can read more about it in a separate article here.
+One idea to address these challenges is to use an all-in-one platform for data mapping and visualization to help you anticipate threats that may come your way.

-If you found this article useful and would like to learn more about cybersecurity investigations or other related topics, you can follow us on Twitter and LinkedIn, or subscribe to our newsletter.
+If you found this article useful and would like to learn more about cyber threat intelligence investigations or other related topics, you can follow us on Twitter and LinkedIn, or subscribe to our newsletter.

 Happy investigating!